This post may contain affiliate links. For more information, please visit the disclosures and privacy policy page.

 5. With a spider or slotted spoon, remove the salt pork/bacon from the pan and add it to the Dutch oven.

-6. Drain the fat from the skillet (do not discard yet) and add back 2 tsp.
+6. Drain the fat from the skillet (do not discard yet) and add back 2 teaspoons.
 Heat the skillet on high and brown half of the beef until deep brown on all sides, about 7 minutes total.
 Transfer the browned beef to the Dutch oven.

 7. Pour one cup of water into the skillet to deglaze.
 Scrape up all of the brown bits with a wooden spoon.
 Pour the liquid into the Dutch oven.

-9. Add the 4 T of butter to the skillet and heat on medium.
+9. Add the 4 tablespoons of butter to the skillet and heat on medium.
 When the butter stops foaming, add the flour and whisk constantly for about 5 minutes, until the mixture looks like light colored caramel or peanut butter.

 10. Slowly whisk in the chicken broth, demi glace, and water.
 Bring to a simmer, stirring regularly, until it thickens.
 Add the thickened broth to the Dutch oven.